 - Sex.
 Henoch-Schonlein purpura is slightly more common in males than in females.

 - Race.
 White and Asian children are more likely to develop Henoch-Schonlein purpura than are black children.

 For most people, symptoms improve within a month, leaving no lasting problems.
 But recurrences are fairly common.

 Complications associated with Henoch-Schonlein purpura include:

 - Kidney damage.
 The most serious complication of Henoch-Schonlein purpura is kidney damage.
-This risk is greater in adults with the condition than in children.
-Occasionally the damage is severe enough that dialysis or a kidney transplant may be needed.
+This risk is greater in adults than in children.
+Occasionally the damage is severe enough that dialysis or a kidney transplant is needed.